sanazkhosravani/Khosravani_Fox_MPsy_2025_MATLAB_Scripts/Script/6_Analysis_of_Spatial_Topography/README.md

 - SPM 12

 ## Expected Outputs
-- `depression_correlation_map.nii`: Statistical map of symptom correlations
+- `depression_correlation_map.nii`: Data-driven map of correlation coefficients demonstrating the relationship between functional connectivity of each voxel to TMS site and antidepressant response.
 - Spatial correlation with reference maps (when provided)